duongthanhtam2/nginx-config/README.md

-# Synapticism's Nginx configuration file library
+# Nginx config library

-These is my personal library of Nginx configuration files.
-It is not for use by the general public.
+These is my personal library of [Nginx](http://wiki.nginx.org/Main) configuration files.
+It is not for general use.

 Based on modifications to: